Tuareg languages: Grammar

 The basic word order in Tuareg is verb–subject–object.
 Verbs can be grouped into 19 morphological classes; some of these classes can be defined semantically.
 Verbs carry information on the subject of the sentence in the form of pronominal marking.
 No simple adjectives exist in the Tuareg languages; adjectival concepts are expressed using a relative verb form traditionally called 'participle'.
 The Tuareg languages have very heavily influenced Northern Songhay languages such as Sawaq, whose speakers are culturally Tuareg but speak Songhay; this influence includes points of phonology and sometimes grammar as well as extensive loanwords.

 Syntax

 Tamasheq prefers VSO order; however it contains topic–comment structure (like in American Sign Language, Modern Hebrew, Japanese and Russian), allowing the emphasized concept to be placed first, be it the subject or object, the latter giving an effect somewhat like the English passive.
-Sudlow uses the following examples, all expressing the concept “Men don’t cook porridge” (e denotes Sudlow's schwa):
+Sudlow uses the following examples, all expressing the concept "Men don't cook porridge" (e denotes Sudlow's schwa):

-Again like Japanese, the “pronoun/particle ‘a’ is used with a following relative clause to bring a noun in a phrase to the beginning for emphasis,” a structure which can be used to emphasize even objects of prepositions.
-Sudlow’s example (s denotes voiceless palato-alveolar fricative):
+Again like Japanese, the "pronoun/particle 'a' is used with a following relative clause to bring a noun in a phrase to the beginning for emphasis," a structure which can be used to emphasize even objects of prepositions.
+Sudlow's example (s denotes voiceless palato-alveolar fricative):

-The indirect object marker takes the form i/y in Tudalt and e/y in Tadraq.
+The indirect object marker takes the form i/y in Tudalt and e/y in Tadɣaq.